 Modern web browsers are tremendously versatile, to a large part by virtue of the wide range of third-party extensions that can be used to add extra features and functionality.

 Yet extensions are not just about the browsing experience for the end user.
 Designers and developers have access to a wide and varied range of extensions for just about anything they might want to do.
 They will help make your life easier and/or improve the quality of your work.

-Here, we'll take a look at a small handful of some of the most essential extensions that you need and which can really make a difference.
-The chances are that you'll be developing primarily with Chrome or Firefox, so we'll focus on extensions which support either or both of these browsers.
+Here, we'll take a look at a small handful of some of the most essential extensions that you need and which you can add to your list of web design tools.
+The chances are that you'll be developing primarily with Chrome or Firefox, so we'll focus on extensions that support either or both of these browsers.

 Developed originally for Firefox and ported to Chrome (and Opera for that matter), Web Developer is the Swiss Army knife of developer extensions, and neatly complements the built-in developer tools of both browsers.

 One especially useful element is the CSS style inspector; this enables you to hover over any element on the page and see the styles applied to it, which can quickly solve mysterious style behaviour.
 This one really is a must-have.

 04. DevTools Autosave